krakend/krakend-documentation/backends/martian.md

 ---
 The [krakend-martian](https://github.com/krakendio/krakend-martian) component allows you to **transform requests and responses** through a simple DSL definition in the configuration file.
 Martian works perfectly in combination with [CEL verifications](/docs/endpoints/common-expression-language-cel/).

-Use Martian when you want to intercept the request of the end-user and make modifications before passing the content to the backends.
+Use Martian when you want to intercept the end-user's request and make modifications before passing the content to the backends.
 Also, the other way around, transform the backends response before passing it to the user.

-Martian is mighty and gives you endless possibilities to control what is going in and out the gateway.
+Martian is mighty and gives you endless possibilities to control what is going in and out of the gateway.
 Some **examples of typical Martian scenarios** are:

 - Set a new cookie during gateway processing
 - Add, remove or change specific headers